Steps to Earning Substance Abuse Counselor Certification in Minnesota

 Step 3: Pass One of Four Exams

 One of the last things you’ll have to do before becoming a substance abuse counselor in Minnesota is pass an exam.
-Fortunately, the BBHT accepts passing scores on four different exams.
+The BBHT accepts passing scores on four different exams.

 Option 1: The IC&RC Alcohol and Drug Counselor Exam

-This computer-based exam has a three hour time limit and is made up of 150 multiple questions.
+This computer-based exam has a three-hour time limit and is made up of 150 multiple-choice questions.
 The questions cover four topics:

 You can register for this exam through the Minnesota Certification Board or UMICAD.
 Fees, testing dates, and testing locations depend on which organization you take the test through.
 Prep materials can be found on the IC&RC’s website.